Snowflake

 Source and destination

-2. Enter your Snowflake connection parameters in the relevant fields.
+- Enter your Snowflake connection parameters in the relevant fields.
 Any additional parameters can be added through the Additional parameters field as a query string.
+We strongly recommend you use key pair authentication.

-To use key pair authentication, you can tick the Use key pair authentication box above and upload the user's private key:
+To use key pair authentication, tick the Use key pair authentication box above and upload the user's private key (make sure to generate your key pair by following Snowflake's instructions):

 Troubleshooting connection issues